Welcome to my guide to traditional Guatemalan food – covering absolutely everything you need to eat when you visit!

 This was just a quick guide to traditional Guatemalan food, so I’m sorry if I missed anything.
 There are variations and local specialities all over, like seafood by the coast or freshwater fish from the lakes.
 So ask locals or restaurant staff for tips, head to markets for street food, and explore!

 Do you have any great tips on how to eat like a local in Guatemala?
 Keep scrolling down to share them in the comments!

 If you loved this post then please pin it for others to find:

 *This trip was a press trip organised by the Tourism Promotion Agency of Central America (CATA).
-As always, all words and opinions are my own.
+All words and opinions are my own.